 at 3 p.m. to pause and think upon the true meaning of the day,

-Taps to be played.
+and for Taps to be played.

 by renewing a pledge to aid the widows, widowers, and orphans of our